-Compliance with all of the HIPAA regulations, including new standard transactions, requires ongoing resources from all healthcare organizations, not just Quest Diagnostics.
+Compliance with all of the HIPAA regulations, including the regulations for electronic transactions and NPIs, requires ongoing resources from all healthcare organizations, not just Quest Diagnostics.
 While we believe our total costs to comply with HIPAA will not be material to our operations or cash flows, new standard transactions and additional customer requirements resulting from different interpretations of the current regulations could impose additional costs on us.